 For the foreseeable future, as technology continues to grow into every aspect of our lives, customer success will still remain a crucial role overall, as they create and nurture that human link between the product your business offers and your customers.
 However, since this is an up-and-coming market, customer success statistics are constantly shifting as the business space adjusts to make room for one of its most essential new additions

 Customer Success Rep Courses & Certifications

-The range of customer success courses is impressive and any new CSR will gain a lot of value from most of them out on the market.
+The range of customer success courses is impressive and any new CSRs will gain a lot of value from most of them out on the market.
 Here are just some of them:

 - Customer Experience Management Essentials, available on Udemy;

 - Customer Success | How To Listen To Today’s Customers, also available on Udemy;